james2mid/syfol/README.md

 Syfol can be used as a NPM package but is designed primarily to be used as a script.
 See NPM usage below.

 1. Clone the repo
+2. Run `npm install` inside the directory
+3. Run `npm build` inside the directory
-2. Add your env file (see config below)
+4. Add your env file (see config below)
-3. Run it (forever or PM2 is recommended)
+5. Execute the `dist/script.js` file (forever or PM2 is recommended)

 ## Config
 Configuration is done via an env file.
 The default configuration path is `~/.syfol` but this can be changed by setting the `ENV_PATH` global.
 Ensure the path is absolute.